apigee/apigeecli/README.md

 #### SpikeArrest custom extension

+The following configuration allows the user to specify Spike Arrest parameters in the API Proxy.

 ```yaml
 x-google-ratelimit:
   - name: test1 # this is appended to the quota policy name, ex: Spike-Arrest-test1
     rate-literal: 10ps # specify the allowed interval in the policy, use rate-ref to specify a variable
     identifier-ref: request.header.url #optional, specify msg ctx var for the identifier
 ```

+### Examples

+See this [OAS document](./test/petstore-ext1.yaml) for examples

 ___